Building Relationships Using Interpreting Services

 Communication is key to building and sustaining relationships.
 Whether hearing or deaf, people must be able to understand each other before they can work together.
 Communicating effectively can lead to big things — new partnerships, collaboration, and deaf-led systems change.

 We at NDC recognize the value of high quality access, including sign language interpreting.
 We also recognize that it is not as easy as it appears.
-There are many factors that can impede high quality access, including availability of interpreters, funding for services, technology resources, or attitudes and biases towards deaf people.
+There are many factors that can impede high quality access, including availability of interpreters, funding for services, technology resources, or perceptions towards deaf people.

 Interpreting requires a range of knowledge and skills, lots of practice, and years of experience to be effective.
 Matching an interpreter to the people and the situation, in addition to input from the deaf person, is an important component to clear communication.